 It could also be helpful against Parkinson’s disease and even reverse its effects on the brain.

 Cinnamon bark contains various essential oils and organic compounds that can actively seek out and neutralize free radicals.
 These antioxidants in cinnamon are praised for their ability to improve heart health and also prevent certain chronic diseases that are exacerbated by the activity of free radicals.

 The natural antibacterial quality of cinnamon essential oil is more widely respected due to its potency.
 Adding its supplements to your diet can also prevent certain fungal and bacterial infections from affecting your health.
 This is precisely why the spice was used as a food preservative for so many centuries; it can prevent the growth of dangerous pathogens.

 Cold & Flu

-Cinnamon sticks have a naturally warming quality, which has made them valuable for the treatment of the common cold and various forms of flu for generations.
-This warming ability can help fevers “break” and also prevent the onset of chills or pneumonia in cases of bronchitis.
+Cinnamon has a naturally warming quality, which helps to treat the common cold and flu.
+This warming ability can also help break the fever and prevent the onset of chills or pneumonia in cases of bronchitis.